 Many of these children do not go to school or eat regularly.
 Some, as a result of the widespread rape during the genocide and the increased spread of HIV/AIDs, are now falling ill themselves.
 Many are at risk of exploitation and abuse.
 It is a generation that has lost its childhood and whose future is very much at risk.

-Among the survivors of the Rwandan genocide were thousands of women — both Hutu and Tutsi — who were widowed in the course of the conflict.
+Among the survivors of the genocide in Rwanda were thousands of women — both Hutu and Tutsi — who were widowed in the course of the conflict.
 All traumatized, many had suffered rape, some were infected with HIV/AIDS and many had witnessed the killing of family members.

 Since 1994, these women, and organizations that support them, have been fighting to change attitudes towards women in Rwanda and to change laws regarding the property, marital and inheritance rights of women: